Brazil says airline bailout settled, but carriers say talks ongoing

 "What we can say is true: We sent a proposal to the airlines this week and yesterday they all accepted," BNDES President Gustavo Montezano told reporters on Friday.

-However, airlines Azul SA AZUL.N and LATAM Airlines Group LTM.SN denied that they had accepted the proposal and were still negotiating.
+However, airlines Azul SA AZUL.N, LATAM Airlines Group LTM.SNand Gol Linhas Aereas Inteligentes GOLL4.SAdenied that they had accepted the proposal and said that they were still negotiating.

 "LATAM Airlines Brasil confirms it is interested in the BNDES proposal," the company said in a statement.
 "However, negotiations continue."